-Brooklyn shooting victim count rises to 16 as police hunt masked gunman

-Brooklyn shooting victim count rises to 16, including 8 shot, as police hunt masked gunman
+Brooklyn subway shooting victim count rises as police hunt gunman in gas mask

 Suspect threw smoke canister in the air before opening fire on commuters during Tuesday morning rushhour

-At least eight people have been shot and eight more wounded after a masked gunman opened fire and detonated several devices on the New York City subway Tuesday morning, sparking panic among rush hour commuters.
+At least 10 people have been shot and six more injured after a masked gunman opened fire and detonated several devices on the New York City subway Tuesday morning, sparking panic among rush hour commuters.

-Police are hunting for a suspect who was described as wearing an MTA uniform, a gas mask and an orange vest, ABC7 News reported.
+Police are hunting for a suspect who was described as wearing an MTA uniform, a gas mask and a green vest, NYPD Commissioner Keechant Sewell said at a news briefing just after midday.

 Authorities were called to reports of gunfire and multiple explosions on the Manhattan-bound N/R line at around 8.30am.

-It appears as though the attack began at 25th St station, when the masked man threw an explosive device believed to be a smoke canister into the air and began shooting, hitting at least five commuters.
+It appears as though the attack began at 25th St station, when the masked man threw an explosive device believed to be a smoke canister into the air and began shooting, hitting at least 10 commuters.

 As the train arrived at 36th St station in Sunset Park, terrified commuters, some limping from what appear to be gunshot wounds, burst off the train as smoke billowed from the carriage.

-Two of the eight shooting victims were seriously wounded.
-At least 16 people were taken to hospital, with eight suffering gunshot wounds and eight injured from smoke inhalation or shrapnel wounds.
+Five of the shooting victims were in a critical but stable condition in hospital.
+At least 16 people were taken to hospital for injuries including smoke inhalation, but none were suffering life threatening injuries.

+The NYPD have said the attack was not an act of terrorism.

 The NYPD issued a description of the suspected gunman as about 1.65m (5ft5in) and 81 kgs (180 pounds).